Erivera96/JavaProblems/README.md

-# JavaProblems
+# ProblemSolving
-Some for-fun problems from Project Euler and LeetCode in Java
+Some for-fun problems from Project Euler and LeetCode